jfree/fxgraphics2d/README.md

 FXGraphics2D
 ============

 Version 1.2, ??
-September 2015
+December 2015

 Overview
 --------
 FXGraphics2D is a free implementation of Java's Graphics2D API that targets the JavaFX Canvas.
+It makes it possible to reuse existing Java2D code in a JavaFX application.
 The code has been developed for the use of Orson Charts (http://www.object-refinery.com/orsoncharts/) and JFreeChart (http://www.jfree.org/jfreechart).
 You can read about FXGraphics2D in this Java Magazine article:

 http://www.oraclejavamagazine-digital.com/javamagazine/november_december_2014#pg63